 While the university recognizes the need to share institutional information with partners to accomplish its mission, due care must be exercised to ensure compliance with applicable laws, regulations, and university policies.
 It is also vital to assess and approve the ability of third parties to appropriately handle and protect information before information is shared.

-In an effort to streamline the process of third party assessments and provide a central location for all parties to access documents and provide feedback, the UISO is piloting a new method using Box online document storage to provide this central location.
+In an effort to streamline the process of third party assessments and provide a central location for all parties to access documents and provide feedback, the UISO is now using Box online document storage to provide this central location.